yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Yhcr-Appointment-intro.md

     - *See also the Practitioner and Location resources for further advice on approaches to populating references*

-8. **Reason, Indication, and Incoming Referral** - these all provide valuable additional "clinical" background to the appointment.
-Noting that they include references to other FHIR resources (Contition, Procedure, Referral) which can obviously only be populated once actually implemented.
+8. **Reason and Indication** - these provide valuable additional "clinical" background to the appointment.
+Noting that they include references to other FHIR resources (Condition, Procedure) which can obviously only be populated once actually implemented.

 9. **Delivery Channel (Care Connect Extension)** - simple and useful field to indicate whether in-person, telephone, or video